-The research project focuses on the practice and interpretation of humanitarian norms of selected armed non-state actors, according to their types, ideology and geographical location.
-The following ANSAs will be studied for the project: APCLS and NDC-R (Democratic Republic of the Congo); MNLA (Mali); Somaliland (Somalia); the Taliban (Afghanistan); MILF/BIAF and NDFP/NPA (the Philippines); KNU/KNLA and RCSS/SSA-S (Myanmar); YPG/YPJ/SDF/AANES (Syria); IS and Al Qaeda (Syria) and FARC-EP (Colombia).
-This page contains information about the two first case studies that have been completed.
+The study focuses on the practice and interpretation of humanitarian norms of selected armed non-state actors, according to their types, ideology and geographical location.
+The following ANSAs have been studied for the project: APCLS and NDC-R (Democratic Republic of the Congo); MNLA (Mali); the Taliban (Afghanistan); MILF/BIAF and NDFP/NPA (the Philippines); KNU/KNLA (Myanmar); YPG/YPJ/SDF/AANES (Syria); IS and Al Qaeda (Syria) and FARC-EP (Colombia).
+This page contains information about the case studies that have been completed.

 The National Movement for the Liberation of Azawad (Mouvement National de Libération de l’Azawad, MNLA) is a secular independentist movement formed in 2011 as a result of the merger of previous Tuareg rebellions and fighters returning from Libya after the collapse of the Gadhafi regime.
 Although it is largely composed of ethnic Tuaregs, the MNLA has presented itself as a movement fighting for the right to self-determination of all the peoples of “Azawad”, a territory considered its homeland in northern Mali.
 The MNLA launched its first armed attacks against Malian government forces in January 2012 and in a few months gained control of large areas, including the cities of Timbuktu and Gao, before being evicted by radical Islamist groups.
 At the beginning of 2013, after the military intervention of France, the MNLA demanded autonomy during talks with the government and signed the 2015 Peace Agreement under the banner of the Coordination of Movements of Azawad (CMA).
 The Peace Agreement did not put an end to the conflict however, as the CMA still controls territory in the northern part of the country and has engaged in hostilities with both pro-government ANSAs and Islamist groups after 2015.